 Kyphosis

-Kyphosis is the term given to an exaggerated dorsal curve of the thoracic region of the spine.
-This can come about, for instance, through sitting curled over a desk for long periods of time, or by constantly bending down towards small children or work surfaces.
-Kyphosis not only causes discomfort in the neck and upper back but can restrict the functioning of the lungs and other internal organs.
+Kyphosis is the term given to an exaggerated dorsal curvature of the thoracic region of the spine.
+It can be a congenital condition that is present at birth.
+Kyphosis can also develop, for instance, through curling over a screen for long periods of time, or by constantly bending down towards small children or work surfaces.
+This curvature causes the heavy head (approx 5kg) to drag downwards, which eventually tends to hurt.
+The more off balance the head becomes, the more the spine curves.
+This compression tends to restrict the functioning of the lungs and other internal organs.
 The curvature of the upper back and chest can also put pressure on the nerves of the upper arms and contribute to problems such as RSI.

-The imbalance created by this curvature in the upper body, is often compensated for by the spine which also develops lordosis, an exaggeration of the lumbar curve in the lower back.
+The imbalance created by this curvature in the upper body, is often compensated for by the spine which develops lordosis, an exaggeration of the lumbar curve in the lower back.
+This results in an obvious ‘S’ shaped appearance of the spine.